Mount Diablo: Wildlife

 All vegetation, minerals and wildlife within the park are protected and it is illegal to remove such items or to harass any wildlife.

-Commonly seen animals include coyote, bobcat, black-tailed deer, California ground squirrels, fox squirrels and grey foxes; many other mammals including mountain lions are present.
+Commonly seen animals include coyote, bobcat, black-tailed deer, California ground squirrels, fox squirrels and grey foxes; and many other mammals are present.
 It is a chief remaining refuge for the threatened Alameda whipsnake, California red-legged frog.
 Less common wildlife species include the reintroduced peregrine falcon, ringtail cats, and to the east American badgers, San Joaquin kit fox, roadrunners, California tiger salamander, and burrowing owls.
 There are also exotic (non-native) animals such as the red fox and opossum, the latter being North America's only marsupial.

 In September and October male tarantula spiders can be seen (Aphonopelma iodius) as they seek a mate.
 These spiders are harmless unless severely provoked, and their bite is only as bad as a bee sting.
 More dangerous are black widow spiders, far less likely to be encountered in the open.

 In the wintertime, between November and February, bald eagles and golden eagles are present.
 These birds are less easily seen than many raptors; golden eagles, particularly, fly at high elevations.
 Mount Diablo is part of the Altamont Area/Diablo Range, which enjoys the largest concentration of golden eagles anywhere.
 In recent years there have been credible sightings of California condors, which have been reintroduced at Pinnacles National Park, located to the south in the Gilroy-Hollister area.

 A potential hazard is Northern Pacific rattlesnake.
 While generally shy and non-threatening, they are often found warming themselves in the open (as on trails and ledges) on cool, sunny days.
 Other wildlife to avoid include fleas, ticks and mosquitoes.

-There has also been an increase in the mountain lion or puma (Puma concolor) population in the larger region and one should know how to respond if these animals are encountered.
-Please see the mountain lion safety tips in the mountain lion article.
+Although transient mountain lion or puma (Puma concolor) have been seen, Mount Diablo does not have breeding puma despite abundant suitable habitat and appears to be a biogeographic island because of highway barriers surrounding it (Interstate 680, Interstate 580, Interstate 5).
+In case of encountering transient puma, please see the mountain lion safety tips in the mountain lion article.

 Although tule elk, an elk subspecies found only in California, were historically native to the Mount Diablo Region, they were hunted to extinction by 1850.
 Northwards expansion of Diablo Range elk to Mount Diablo has been blocked by Interstate 580.
 In 2006 a bull elk swam 4 mi across Suisun Bay from the Grizzly Island herd to Contra Costa County, and historically large herds crossed the Carquinez Strait.